Concerns in Rails: Everything You Need to Know

 A concern is a module that you extract to split the implementation of a class or module in coherent chunks, instead of having one big class body.
 The API surface is the same one, they just help organize the code.
 A concern is a regular Ruby mixin, there’s nothing else, it is not a new concept.
 It is plain Ruby. - Xavier Noria

-A Concern in Rails is just a Ruby module that extends the ActiveSupport::Concern module provided by Rails.
-In Ruby, when a class includes another module, it gets all the methods defined in that module as if it had defined them.
+A Rails concern is just a plain Ruby module that extends the ActiveSupport::Concern module provided by Rails.
+Here’s a concern named Taggable.

 module Taggable